xorwow/ansible-vars/README.md

 #### constants & errors modules

 Custom types and exceptions, and static values.
 Mostly useful for type hints.

+## Security considerations

+When editing a file or creating a daemon, decrypted vaults are written to disk temporarily.
+The temporary files can only be accessed by the current user, but could potentially be restored through data recovery methods after deletion.
+To mitigate this issue, consider creating an in-RAM filesystem ("ramdisk") and using it as the staging directory (`--temp-dir <path>`) or the daemon target.

 ## Known issues and limitations